I often say that if you were a fly on the wall, you’d get a real experience of life in a homeschool family.

 1159 Reread my application form & wish I wrote ‘professional reader’: find me on Goodreads and participate in NaNoWriMo.

-1159 1/2 eat leftover salad and Brussel sprouts from last night’s dinner.
+1159 1/2 eat leftover salad and Brussels sprouts from last night’s dinner.

 1200 Landscaper arrives to discuss driveway rock walls.

-1220 Eat leftover bean enchiladas from two dinners ago & listen to more of Bravewriter poetry podcast.
+1220 Eat leftover bean enchiladas from two dinners ago & listen to more of Bravewriter’s poetry podcast.

 1230 Form salted pretzels and let rise; add pork ribs to crockpot and season.

-**this is really tricky adding ‘journaling’ of our day into my day
+**It is really tricky adding ‘journaling’ of our day into my day.

 1400 Bring pretzels to kids reading on the lawn.

-1445 Try to use computer to write stuff down, but husband using the computer.
+1445 Try to use the computer to write stuff down, but husband using the computer.

 1620 Read about river eddies, Bernoulli’s Principle, how mountains are made, and birds of Canada.
-Have kids read donation request letter from Canuck Place, a children’s hospice in Vancouver, and decide how much we should donate.
-9 year old researches trisomy 5P.
+Have kids read a donation request letter from Canuck Place, a children’s hospice in Vancouver, and decide how much we should donate.
+9-year-old researches trisomy 5P.

 1640 Discuss pictures of babies with trisomy 13: “It’s so sad.”